tlienart/Franklin.jl/README.md

 \eqref{fourier} which is convenient for maths notes.
 ```

-(see [what it renders](https://tlienart.github.io/pub/misc/jd-ex1.html) to if you haven't already).

 <!-- =========== end EXAMPLE =========== -->

 ## Why

+There are a lot of SSGs out there with some pretty big and established ones like [Hugo](https://gohugo.io/), [Pelican](https://blog.getpelican.com/) or [Jekyll](https://github.com/jekyll/jekyll).

-In the past I had another website which used [Jemdoc](http://jemdoc.jaboc.net/) which I thought was quite cool particularly because it was very simple.
+In the past, I tried [Jemdoc](http://jemdoc.jaboc.net/) which I thought was nice particularly because of it simplicity.
 However it was not very fast, did not allow live preview, and did not work with KaTeX (at least natively).
-Of course the name of the present package is in homage to Jemdoc.

-Then I started using [Hugo](https://gohugo.io/) and while I really enjoyed the live preview, themes etc, I didn't really like the fact that I didn't fully understand what was going on under the hood nor how to minimise the amount of cruft that would be added to a website.
-I struggled to get KaTeX to work with it too.

-I tried a few other frameworks like [Hakyll](https://jaspervdj.be/hakyll/), [Pelican](https://blog.getpelican.com/), and others but I didn't really click.
+I tried some of the other SSGs: HuGo and Jekyll but also others like  [Hakyll](https://jaspervdj.be/hakyll/) and [Gutenberg](https://github.com/Keats/gutenberg) but while these projects are awesome, I never felt very comfortable using them for technical notes, something that would hopefully feel quite close to LaTeX.

 So my list of desiderata was to write something